cloud-gov/cg-site/content/apps/databases.md

 cf restage <APP_NAME>
 ```

 If you want to use PostgreSQL, use the `rds` service rather than `postgresql*`.
 This gives you things like database snapshots automatically.
-The `shared-psql` plan(s) uses an existing instance, which is preferred for staging environments.
-For a production application, use `micro-psql` or `medium-psql`.
+The `shared-psql` plan(s) uses an existing instance, which is preferred for staging environments or simple open data apps.
+For a production application with sensitive data, use `micro-psql` or `medium-psql`.
 To use the `rds` service with `myapp` in your staging environment, for example, you would do something like:

 ```bash
 cf create-service rds shared-psql myapp-staging-db